 Saline breast implants are “pockets” made of thin, flexible silicone.
 They are typically inserted into the breasts while empty and are then filled with saline (salt water) once they’re in the right position.
 The primary advantage of a saline implant is that if the implant ruptures, the body simply absorbs the salt water, and the patient then pees it out.
 The other advantage to saline implants is that the incisions to place the implants are often smaller than the incisions for silicone implants because the implants are initially put in deflated and then inflated inside the body.
 This results in a slightly shorter scar.

 Silicone implants differ from saline implants in many respects.
 They are filled with silicone gel, a very thick gel designed to resemble the feel of human fat.
 Rather than being filled once inserted into the breasts, silicone implants are pre-filled and are inserted as ready-made units.
+Silicone implants tend to cost slightly more than saline implants.
 Many women prefer silicone breast implants because they look and feel more natural than saline implants.
 While there were concerns in the 1980s about liquid-filled silicone implants, the thicker, cohesive gel silicone implants that are used today have been shown in numerous studies to have no significant health risks.
 Not only are they safe, but silicone implants today have been shown to have lower rupture rates than the saline breast implants on the market!

 A gummy bear silicone implant is a special kind of implant made from high-strength silicone gel.
 It’s named after gummy bear candies because the consistency of the silicone resembles the consistency of the candy.